Visit the land of the Maya

 We will be staying at Tikal Inn in the middle of the rainforest.

-We will hike through the jungle in the dark to see the great pyramids in the moonlight and then onto Temple IV, to see sunrise on top of the highest pyramid in Tikal (64 metres high).
+We will hike through the rainforest in the dark to see the great pyramids in the moonlight and then watch the sunrise from the top of Temple IV, the highest pyramid in the park (64 metres high).

-We will then take a tour of the site.
-In the afternoon there will be time for further exploration, museum visits or relaxing by the hotel pool.
+After a tour of the site, there will be time for further exploration, museum visits or relaxing by the hotel pool.

-Afterwards, we will spend some time in Flores, a beautiful village on an island in Lake Peten Itza, the last place where the Maya succumbed to the Spanish in 1697.
+In the afternoon, we will visit Flores, a beautiful village on an island in Lake Peten Itza, the last place where the Maya succumbed to the Spanish in 1697.

 We will then fly to Guatemala City, a sprawling metropolis that is the city’s commercial centre and main transport hub.